nt-williams/adjrct/README.md

 # Scope

-`rctSurv` implements efficient estimators for the restricted mean survival time (RMST) and survival probability in randomized controlled trials (RCT) without the proportional hazards assumption.
+`survrct` implements efficient estimators for the restricted mean survival time (RMST) and survival probability in randomized controlled trials (RCT) without the proportional hazards assumption.
 The provided estimators are non-parametric and can incorporate flexible,